November 2016. California.

 We passed 50,000 miles in our 2012 Toyota Rav4 EV in 2016.
 To mark the occasion I wrote this post to share:

 1) data on mileage, electricity use, efficiency, cost to drive;

 2) a few things I’ve learned from driving an electric car;

 1) Mileage, energy, cost and efficiency:

 I bought my car new in May 2013 and reached 50,000 electric miles in October 2016 after about 3 and a half years of driving.
-I averaged 39 miles a day, which is pretty much how far the average person in the US drives every day.
+I averaged 39 miles a day, which is about how far the average person in the US drives every day.
 I did this without any problems.
 Without any delays.
 I never had to wait around for my car to charge.
-I never got stuck, my battery never ran out of juice, and I didn’t get electrocuted driving in the rain.
+I never got stuck, my battery never ran out of juice.
 More importantly, this is just another story, one of thousands, demonstrating that EVs meet the needs of the average driver day in and day out.